microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Front end

-The following diagram shows the end user's interaction with Information Assistant and the subsequent front-end application's orchestration of the user's workflow.
-The front-end uses VNET integration to connect to the private network then uses private DNS zones are to connect to the appropriate services such as:
+When secure mode is enabled a private network is created called a virtual network.
+Services deployed within the same virtual network communicate securely.
+This additional level of isolation helps prevent unauthorized external access to services and helps protect your data.
+The diagram below shows an end user's interaction with Information Assistant and the subsequent front-end application's orchestration of the user's workflow.
+The front-end uses virtual network integration to connect to the private network and private DNS zones to connect to the appropriate services such as:

-* Azure Storage Account, blob storage to upload files
-* Azure OpenAI to submit prompts
-* Azure AI Search to discovery content from uploaded files
-* Cosmos database to view the status of uploaded files

-The diagram below illustrates the end user’s interaction with the Information Assistant and the subsequent orchestration of their workflow by the front-end application.
-The front-end leverages VNET integration to connect to the private network and utilizes private DNS zones to establish connections with the following services:

 * __Azure Storage Account (Blob Storage)__: Used for file uploads.
 * __Azure OpenAI__: Enables prompt submissions.